jamiewilbraham/azure-docs/articles/cognitive-services/Speech-Service/quickstarts/speech-to-text-from-microphone-langs/swift-macos.md

 Note that this tutorial will not work with version of the SDK earlier than 1.6.0.

-The Cognitive Services Speech SDK for macOS is distributed as a framework bundle.
+The Cognitive Research Technologies Speech SDK for macOS is distributed as a framework bundle.
 It can be used in Xcode projects as a [CocoaPod](https://cocoapods.org/), or downloaded from https://aka.ms/csspeech/macosbinary and linked manually.
 This guide uses a CocoaPod.

 ## Create an Xcode project